sapiderman/cv/index.md

 ### CTO
 `2012 - 2017`
 __[NSS Focus Pte Ltd](https://nssfocus.com)__, Jakarta
-* Small startup specializing in customer focused smart cards development.
+* Small Singapore startup specializing in customer focused smart cards development.
 * Developed competitive products for 2G, 3G, LTE and IoT applications.
 * Designed and developed kernel and system architecture with focus on speed and modularity.
 * Liased with customers and synthesize customer needs into products.